How to start a parcel courier franchise

 Depending on the brand you join and what is included in your franchise package, you might also need to pay for the following:

 - Vehicles, maintenance and fuel.
 Leasing the vehicle(s) you’ll use to carry out pickups and deliveries will likely be down to you – and will be your main outlay initially.
-You’ll also need to keep it/them on the road, so factor in the cost of regular fuel, plus any repairs or maintenance work as needed.
+You’ll also need to keep it/them on the road, so factor in the cost of regular fuel, plus any repairs or maintenance work as needed (you may benefit from having a fuel card – you can find out more on our fuel cards for small business page).

 - Space and equipment.
 If you’re running a depot, it might fall under your responsibility to pay to have it kitted out with furnishings, equipment and anything else you’ll need.
 Similarly, you might need to pay for the space you’re using.